janhq/cortex.so/docs/basic-usage/command-line.md

 ---

 :::warning
-🚧 Cortex is under construction.
+🚧 Cortex is currently under development.
+Our documentation outlines the intended behavior of Cortex, which may not yet be fully implemented in the codebase.
 :::

 Cortex has a [Docker](https://docs.docker.com/engine/reference/commandline/cli/) and [Ollama](https://ollama.com/)-inspired [CLI syntax](/docs/cli) for running model operations.